 To pick up picnic supplies, try the Cheese Shop in downtown Healdsburg, Jimtown Store north of town in Anderson Valley or the Dry Creek Store at 3495 Dry Creek Rd.

 Flying Goat Coffee at 324 Center Street has the best brew in town.
 Opt for their precisely-crafted, hand-poured cup of coffee; it's well worth the wait.

 Where to Stay

 You'll find quite a few options in this popular tourist area.
-Learn how we find the best places to stay and the best tricks for getting a good rate, and then go straight to Tripadvisor's guest reviews and price comparisons for hotels in Healdsburg.
+Learn the best tricks for getting a good rate, and then go straight to Tripadvisor's guest reviews and price comparisons for hotels in Healdsburg.